wickednull/netwatch/README.md

 Run the toolkit with root privileges:

 sudo python3 netwatchV2.py

+or to run recent dev. releases

+Run thetoolkit with root privileges :

+sudo python3 netwatch.py

 Some modules like ARP Spoofing and Deauth require sudo and compatible network interfaces (e.g., monitor mode enabled).